Indian shares edge up as govt offers free COVID-19 vaccines to adults

 Both the indexes closed at a record high on Monday, bolstered by hopes that the economy would pick up as some states eased COVID-19 lockdowns.

-Technology stocks boosted the Nifty 50 index, with software services firms Infosys Ltd (INFY.NS) and Tata Consultancy Services Ltd (TCS.NS)rising 1.1% and 0.8%, respectively.
+Technology stocks boosted the Nifty 50 index, with software services firms Infosys Ltd and Tata Consultancy Services Ltd rising 1.1% and 0.8%, respectively.

 Our Standards: The Thomson Reuters Trust Principles.